The Marchers: Comparison to historical events

 Answering a question about taking "liberties with the narration when telling a true story", director and co-writer Ben Yadir said: "You focus on the great History: the towns, the march of the torches, the return to Lyon, the death of Habib Grimzi, all these images that pull you back to reality...
-But at the start in Marseilles, there was a group of 32, and we obviously could not make a movie with 32 characters.
+But at the start in Marseille, there was a group of 32, and we obviously could not make a movie with 32 characters.
 We thus created 10 characters around which we built short stories."

 Release

 The Marchers had theatrical showings in North America as part of the Rendez-vous with French Cinema series 2014 program.

 Reception

 Boyd van Hoeij of The Hollywood Reporter said "[t]he film’s message of equality is loud and sincere but Yadir, here directing his second feature, struggles to maintain a workable entente between the downbeat story [...] with misplaced-feeling broad humor."

 Peter Debruge of Variety called it "uplifting story of racial tolerance [which] should travel well."

 Le Parisien gave it a positive review.